Why read this article?

 The Vrbo 1099-K issue we discuss in this article is just one example of how Hosts get burned financially, and it’s not even the worst.
 We’ll discuss other issues in other articles.

 Lastly, if you’re adamant about hiring an Accountant full time, consider at least hiring one to help you set up your bookkeeping system and get you started.
-While they get you set up, you can plug in Bnbtally to integrate your Vrbo listings with your bookkeeping software to separate and keep track of your revenues and fees automatically.
+While they get you set up, you can plug in Bnbtally (by Tallylytics) to integrate your Vrbo listings with your bookkeeping software to separate and keep track of your revenues and fees automatically.

 Regardless of whether you’re reporting Vrbo income to the IRS personally on Schedule C or reporting as a company, the same problem applies.
 There’s a difference between what Vrbo reports in their 1099-K and the amount you actually receive, and this difference is not in your favor.
 You’ll need to figure out the total amount of Vrbo service fees and refunds, and have these deducted from the reported 1099-K to save yourself from paying the added taxes.
 And if you have an Accountant who’s well versed in the industry, they’ll already know to do this.